Sunday, March 15, 2026

-West of Boston and 128
+Noon West of Boston and 128 Mid-March Lying on my back

-Lying on my sister Pam's sloping lawn
+On my sister Pam's sloping lawn

-Under the Winter sun
+The grass withered under the Winter sun

 The grass awaiting the Spring to green__